 Sweep, Parameter sweeping

 In this analysis, (actual Sweep.scp file), you need to identify the parameters you want to sweep symbolically, for example R1Vary, using the Tolerance/Sweep/Optimize tab for the appropriate part properties.
-You can use up to 2 symbols, one to name an outer sweep and the other for an inner sweep name.
+Enter the sweep variable name under the Sweep column on the same row of the parameter you want to sweep.
+You can use the same sweep variable for multiple parameters.
+For example if you enter the same sweep variable name for multiple resistors value then they will be swept as a group.
+You can disable a sweep variable by clicking under disable column across from the sweep variable you want to turn off.
+You can sweep 2 sweep variables during simulation, one for outer loop and the other for an inner loop.
 This works like the DC sweeps built into IsSpice, except with the sweep template you are not limited to a DC analysis.

-Using the Simulation Control dialog, Advanced button select the Sweep tab.
+Using the Simulation Control dialog, click on the Sweep button at bottom of dialog under Advanced Setup Options section.
 Fill in the Start, Stop and Step fields using Spice numbers (1u, 5m, …).
-The parameter field should be the one you assigned earlier, as illustrated using R1Vary.
+The Name field should be the one you assigned earlier, as illustrated using R1Vary.
 As in the Monte Carlo template, you can make measurements before and/or after running the simulation.
 For a single parameter sweep, use the Outer Sweep.

-Then make sure the Sweep template is selected, and the radio button above the question mark is selected.
-The Data reduction should be set to Interactive and the Script checkbox must be checked.
-Then Select one of the appropriate Test Configurations and press Simulate Selections.
+Then make sure the Sweep Simulation Template is selected, and the radio button above the question mark is selected.
+Then Select one of the appropriate Test Configurations and press Simulate Selections button.
 Progress will be shown in the IsSpice output window.

 After the simulation has finished, you can use Scope5 to view the data.
 The Sweep button will be shown in the Add Waveforms dialog.
 A plot called sweep was made to hold the sweep results.
 If you didn't make measurements before running the sweep template, you can use the sweep dialog to add results to the sweep plot.
 You can plot data from the sweep plot using either the Add Waveforms dialog or the Sweep dialog.